 If you have lost both your 2FA App and backup codes, regaining access to your account will be hard.
 You will need to go through a manual identity verification process.

 The only way to regain access to your account is to contact our support team with the following information:

-Once you’ve collected all these , send them to email@example.com.
+Once you’ve collected all these, please send them to firstname.lastname@example.org.

-IMPORTANT: Our support team will never call you to ask these information if you’re not trying to regain access to your account.
-Be extra-careful if someone asks for these information, this might be a social engineering attempt.
+IMPORTANT: Our support team will never call you to ask this information if you’re not trying to regain access to your account.
+Be extra-careful if someone asks for this information, this might be a social engineering attempt.

 A closed or locked account can be reopened upon request by the user within the 10 days after its closure and if all outstanding invoices are cleared.

-As mentioned above, all resources are garbaged-collected after a few days .
+As mentioned above, all resources are garbage-collected after a few days .

 Metadata tied to resource’s life-cycles are archived to provide an audit trail for invoices.

 Transactions metadata are kept for 5 years by our payment operator according local regulations.

 There is no limit, and API calls are free of charge.